daoleqh/ht-battle-game/README.md

 💥 EXP System
 - +1 EXP or +2 EXP
-- Spawns randomly during game
+- Spawns randomly from defeating the enemies

 🧨 Hit Effects
 - Flash effect when bullets hit